Gibbs measures for geodesic flow on CAT(-1) spaces

-The second step is to describe a disintegration $(\mo_{\zeta(c)})$ of the Gibbs state $m$ with respect to the partition $\zeta$ explicitly in terms of unstable measures $(\mu_{\su(c)})$, which in the Riemannian setting are defined precisely using the Patterson-Sullivan measure.
-We follow the same strategy, however in our case, as with our Patterson-Sullivan measures, there is no canonical choice for the unstable measures $(\mu_{\su(c)})$ (see \S \ref{s.unstable measures}), and the analogous argument only yields a comparison up to a uniform constant, rather than an exact disintegration formula.
+In the Riemannian setting, the second step is to gave an exact and explicit description of a disintegration $(\mo_{\zeta(c)})_{c\in GX_0}$ of the Gibbs state $m$ with respect to the partition $\zeta$ in terms of strong unstable measures $(\mu_{\su(c)})_{c \in GX_0}$, which in turn have an exact description in terms of the Patterson-Sullivan measures.
+We follow an analogous argument but in our setting there is no canonical choice for the strong unstable measures $\mu_{\su(c)}$ (see \S \ref{s.unstable measures}).
+We obtain only a comparison up to a uniform constant, rather than an exact disintegration formula.